8 Unconventional Places to Visit in Singapore

-Here you could find the most ridiculous deals: from the ridiculously cheap to ridiculously old and bizarre items.
+Here you could find the most ridiculous deals: From the ridiculously cheap to ridiculously old and bizarre items.
 If you're a fan of retro items and do not want to spend a fortune on them, this was a great place to find treasures.

 It's also known as the Thieves Market because the rumour has it that when somebody stole something, this is the place where he would sell the stolen item.
 The truth to it has never been found, of course, otherwise, it will also be a hangout place for policemen.

-Closed: Crocodile Farm
+Closed: Crocodile Farms

 Making its way to future residential area, Tan Moh Hong Reptile Skin and Crocodile Farm, the oldest crocodile farm in Singapore closed its door and tear down its walls in mid-2012.
 It will always be a part of Singaporeans' fond memories where for 67 years, it provides an exciting experience to see crocodiles closely.